Neth-U/File-Organizer/README.md

 # File organizer

 A python application that automatically organizes files into folders based on their file type.
-The project includes both a command line interface (CLI) abd a graphical user interface (GUI) built with PyQt5.
+The project includes both a command line interface (CLI) and a graphical user interface (GUI) built with PyQt5.

 ## Features
 - Organizes files into categories based on their extensions.